skylerblue333/Loathing-in-the-woes-of-ruthless-the-chosen-one-/manuscript_for_publication.md

 That is why the chess knight belongs to Luna, the rain belongs to Summer, the seashell belongs to Alexis, and the orange morning light belongs to all three of you.

-That is why I imagined working extra days digging plants to buy a ridiculous self-moving chessboard for Christmas.
-Not because I needed one of you to become a chess champion.
-I pictured a six-year-old seeing the pieces move like movie magic, getting curious, sitting down for one game, then maybe bringing her sisters to the table.
+That is why I imagined working extra days digging plants to buy a ridiculous self-moving chessboard for Christmas 2026.
+1300 us dollar Not because I needed one of you to become a chess champion.
+I pictured a six-year-old seeing the pieces move on their own like movie magic, getting curious, sitting down for one game, then maybe bringing her sisters to the table later.
 I hoped the board might survive long enough for the younger girls to inherit their turns.

 The electronics were never the important part.